Baal Shem Tov, or Besht — the founder of Chasidism —

 You may find it useful in three ways:

-1) As a kind of prayer for Creation, in the spirit of the our hope for the time when "all creatures become united in one band" to serve God, and also as an expression of a fully biocentric theology that is humanly humble.
+1) As a kind of prayer for Creation, in the spirit of the our hope for the time when "all creatures become united in one band" to serve God, and also as an expression of a fully biocentric theology that is humane and humble.

-2) As an alternative kaddish to do at any point in synagogue where people might benefit from something read in English.
-As such this would not be a replacement for the Aramaic kaddish that mourners say, but it might work as one of the other kaddishes that get said in a service.
+2) As an alternative kaddish to do at any point in synagogue where people might benefit from something recited in English.
+As such this need not be used as a replacement for the Aramaic kaddish that mourners say, but could be said in place of any of the kaddishes that get said in a service.
+(Note that the line in brackets below is meant specifically for when this Kaddish is used in place of Kaddish Titkabeil.)

-3) As a way to honor and create community within a group of people who are Jewish and not Jewish -- especially when a mourner can find a minyan of ten friends but not ten Jews.
+3) As a way to honor and create community within a group of people who may be both Jewish and not Jewish -- especially when a mourner can find a minyan of ten friends but not ten Jews.

-Here is the text -- you can download the most current version here.
+Here is the text -- you can download the most current version in a PDF formatted two per sheet here.

 "Kaddish for a Human Minyan"